HomeDing/homeding.github.io/displays.md

 # Displays

-Some Things require a display to fulfill the required functionality for
+Some things require a display to fulfill the required functionality for

 * show the current status
 * present a menu
-* show information from a sensor
+* show information from a sensor on the device

-The HomeDing library therefore supports text based local attached displays but also works fine without a local display.
+The HomeDing library therefore supports local attached displays but also works fine without a local display.

 ## Unified Display Adapter